-Ask yourself: what does your character want when they speak?
-To charm, stall, threaten, or expose a lie?
-Pick lines that serve that goal.
+Ask yourself: Does your character want to charm, stall, threaten, or expose a someone?
+We have lines for everything.

 - Pick a side of the Atlantic.
 American jazz club or British country house.
 Stick to that voice.

-- Short sentences win.
+- Short sentences are best.
 People talked fast in busy rooms.

-- Use period slang as seasoning, not every line.
+- Use period slang as seasoning, not for every line.

-- Keep swears mild on the surface.
+- Keep cursing mild.
 People hid their claws in sugar.

 Say this, not that: